 Allegations of a protest offense require representation from a particularly skilled criminal lawyer.
 There are defenses to these misdemeanor crimes that may apply to your unique situation.
 Perhaps you were attempting to leave when arrested, you were an innocent bystander, or passageways weren't blocked.
 Nevertheless, contact our office for a free consultation.
 We offer affordable fees in addition to flexible payment plans for those facing charges related to protesting throughout Colorado.

 So, if you or someone you know is facing a charge from protesting in Colorado, be smart.
-Contact the determined defense lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the determined defense lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by Clem Onojeghuo